rezaghadimim/AutoWire.DI/README.md

 ### 1. Define Your Services

 Decorate your service classes with the AutoInject attribute to mark them for automatic registration.
 You can specify a key and the desired service lifetime.
-If no lifetime is specified, the service will default to Scoped .
+If no lifetime is specified, the service will default to Scoped.

 ```csharp
 using AutoWire.DI.Attributes;